My Quiet Kitchen

 If you enjoy dried fruit in your granola, add it after baking.

-Store granola in an airtight container at room temperature for up to one week (probably longer, but I like to play it safe) or refrigerated for up to 2 weeks.
+Store leftover granola in an airtight container at room temperature for up to two weeks (probably longer, but I like to play it safe).
 Granola is also freezer-friendly.

-But truly, this granola is so addictively salty/sweet and crunchy we usually polish off the whole batch in a matter of days!
+But honestly, this granola is so good we usually polish off the whole batch in a matter of days!

 hand holding a big cluster of granola